vogelchr/e1_sam4_usb/README.txt

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)
-	 - might make sense to add a precision voltage reference for the DAC, e.g. MAX6163ESA? regulation seems to be good enough with the crappy DAC in the SAM4S, so I think having the "good" +UB supply that has constant load will be sufficient

 	 - 1k series resistors for LEDs seems quite high resistance for 3.3V.
 I would usually expect 330..680 Ohms there?